NgocVuMinh/RNA-folding/README.md

 ## Loading PDB and mmCIF files

 The project utilizes the Biopython library (Bio.PDB) to parse structural data.
-The loading module (rna_loader.py) is designed to be format-agnostic:
+The loading module (`rna_loader.py`) is designed to be format-agnostic:

-- Format Detection: The script automatically detects the file extension (.pdb or .cif) to instantiate the correct parser (PDBParser or MMCIFParser).
+- Format detection: The script automatically detects the file extension (.pdb or .cif) to instantiate the correct parser (PDBParser or MMCIFParser).

-- Model Selection: For files containing multiple models (common in NMR structures), the loader automatically selects the first model (Model 0) to ensure consistency across the dataset.
+- Model selection: For files containing multiple models (common in NMR structures), the loader automatically selects the first model (model 0).

 ## Cleaning the chains